MicrosoftDocs/dynamics-365-ai/ai-docs/customer-service-insights/use-workspaces.md

 # Use workspaces to connect to different customer service environments

-When you work with the dashboards in AI for Customer Service Insights, you have a choice of connecting to a live customer service environment or exploring the dashboards using sample data in the demo workspace.
+When you work with the dashboards in Customer Service Insights, you have a choice of connecting to a live customer service environment or exploring the dashboards using sample data in the demo workspace.
 You can then create additional workspaces to gain insights into different customer service environments and switch between the workspaces.

-## Create an AI for Customer Service Insights workspace
+## Create an Customer Service Insights workspace

-When you first launch Customer Service Insights in your browser, AI for Customer Service Insights opens the **Connect your data** screen so you can create a workspace by connecting to a data source.
+When you first launch Customer Service Insights in your browser, Customer Service Insights opens the **Connect your data** screen so you can create a workspace by connecting to a data source.

 > [!div class="mx-imgBorder"]
 > ![Connect your data screen](media/ai-csi-qs-connect-data.png)